 Discussion and conclusion:

-The results of this study demonstrate how PP, TLP, and ALP (by FOF) in a farrowing room compare.
+The results of this study demonstrate how PPV, TLP, and ALP (by FOF) in a farrowing room compare.
 This study provides insight to swine practitioners on prevalence values to be used in estimating comparable sample sizes for either serum or FOF sampling for PRRSV surveillance in weaning age pigs.
+For example, a PPV of 5% matches with an ALP of 6.48% (~4 crates), For a 56-crate room; using a conventional sample size calculator, this would mean sampling about 29 crates to have ≥ 95% confidence of detecting at least one positive litter by RT-rtPCR tests on FOF.

-The results of this study also provide a framework for estimating the proportion of viremic piglets within a farrowing room, given the results of FOF testing (test positivity rate).
+The results of this study also provide a framework for estimating the proportion of viremic piglets within a farrowing room, given the results of FOF testing (test positivity rate)

-This study adds to the series of previous studies that aim at tailoring conventional sample size concepts to better fit the peculiarities in typical US swine barns and the ecology of PRRSV.1.
-Almeida MN, Zhang M, Zimmerman JJ, Holtkamp DJ, Linhares DCL.
+This study adds to the series of previous studies that aim at tailoring conventional sample size concepts to better fit the peculiarities in typical US swine barns and the ecology of PRRSV.

+References

+1. Almeida MN, Zhang M, Zimmerman JJ, Holtkamp DJ, Linhares DCL.
 Finding PRRSV in sow herds: Family oral fluids vs. serum samples from due-to-wean pigs.
 Prev Vet Med.
 2021;193:105397. doi:10.1016/j.prevetmed.2021.105397